openlayers/openlayers/tasks/readme.md

 ## `generate-externs.js`

 Can be called to generate a Closure externs file for the full OpenLayers 3 API.
-The externs file will be placed as `ol-externs.js` in the `build/` directory.
+See the `--help` option for more detail.

+    node tasks/generate-externs.js --help

 This is useful for projects that use the Closure Compiler to build, but want to use OpenLayers 3 as external library rather than building together with OpenLayers 3.